 Plus, with a jaunty soundtrack you can’t go too wrong.

-And it even came packaged with a game-theme controller pad.
+Back in 1996, the N64 game had some impressive perks.
+It came packaged with a game-theme controller pad.
 That’s some commitment right there.

 Yeah, these are a sub-genre of dating games.
 In Japan, there’s quite a big industry centered around video game dating sims.